BrokenFlows/Lak/README.md

 ![Picture showing a wire connecting switches in one column together by the remaining pins on the switches](./images/lak_hand_wiring4.jpeg)

+It is important that no bare wire touch any metal in the rows.
+This is the benefit of using insulate wire.
+If using uninsulated wire, using electrical tape or similar to mask where wires would meet.

 Solder the wire in place where it passes each pin.
 Whether using three wires or one length with stripped sections, there should be four solder joint per column.

 ![Picture showing wires connecting switches in each column together by the remaining pins on the switches](./images/lak_hand_wiring5.jpeg)

 ![Photo showing wires connecting switches in each column together by the remaining pins on the switches](./images/lak_matrix_rows_cols.jpeg)

 This completes the columns of the matrix, and therefore the entire switch matrix.